datahub-project/datahub/docs/managed-datahub/slack/saas-slack-troubleshoot.md

 ## Test notification works, but not receiving notifications
-There's a few reasons why you may not receive notifications when you'd expect.
+There are a few reasons why you may not receive notifications when you'd expect.

-### 1. Actors do not receive notifications for their actions.
+### 1. Actors do not receive notifications for their actions
 If you've subscribed to an entity, and then performed an action (i.e., raised an incident or added a tag), you will not be notified about your own action.

 ### 2. There is an issue with DataHub's systems